-- To independently chair the group, ensure minutes are taken and actions are delegated and actioned. - Ensure that all initiatives, action points, concerns, etc. are raised at Governors relevant meetings of Governors/Directors/ of Habitat Group.
+To independently chair the group, ensure minutes are taken and actions are delegated and actioned.

-Child Protection Officer (CPO) - Principal
+• Ensure that all initiatives, action points, concerns etc. are raised at Governors meetings.

+CPO- Principal

-• The Principal has overall executive responsibility and has a duty of care for ensuring the safety (including E-Safety) and welfare of the members of the school community, though the day-today responsibility for online safety will be delegated to the Online Safety Lead.
+The Principal has a duty of care for ensuring the safety (including online safety) of members of the school community, though the day to day responsibility for online safety will be delegated to the Online Safety Leader

-- The Principal being the CPO of the school, should be trained in Online Safety issues and be aware of the potential for serious child protection/safeguarding issues to arise from - the sharing of personal data - access to illegal/inappropriate materials - inappropriate online contact with adults/strangers - potential or actual incidents of grooming - online-bullying - Regular meetings with the E-Safety Leader/E-Safety Group. - Regular updates on the monitoring of E-safety incident logs. - Regular updates on the monitoring of websites. - Inviting other people to attend meetings when required by the committee and guiding the meeting according to the agenda and time available; - Ensuring all discussion items end with a decision, action or definite outcome; - Making sure that notes are taken at the meetings and that these with any action points are distributed as necessary - Plan & provide training for OSL (Online Safety Leader), OSG (Online Safety Group) and associated staff. ➤ - Planning orientation for the staff to raise awareness about the policies and their implementation
+- ▶ Regular meetings with the E Safety Leader/ E Safety Group. - Regular updates on the monitoring of E safety incident logs. - Regular updates on the monitoring of websites. - Inviting other people to attend meetings when required by the committee and guiding the meeting according to the agenda and time available; - > Ensuring all discussion items end with a decision, action or definite outcome; - Making sure that notes are taken at the meetings and that these with any action points are distributed as necessary. - Plan & provide training for OSL (Online Safety Leader), OSG (Online Safety Group) and associated staff. - Planning orientation for the staff in order to raise awareness about the policies and its implementation